uberto/templatefun/README.md

 # templatefun
-A functional library to do templating
+A functional library to generate text from a template.

-see blog post
+see the blog post